robmllze/prep/README.md

 Inspired by the C preprocessor, this package helps you manage your project with unique source code expressions.

+This package includes a compilable CLI application that can be used to prep source files of any programming language.
+See source code on GitHub: https://github.com/robmllze/prep.

+The CLI works well with any Dart project including Flutter web projects.

 ## Example

 <img src="https://robmllze.github.io/prep/readme_assets/sample.gif" style="max-height: 400px; max-width: 400px; object-fit: contain" />